Place: St Isaac’s Square On the map

 Construction time: 1839-1844

 Architect: Andrei Stackensneider

-Name: Building was constructed for the great princess Maria Nikolaevna, the eldest daughter of Emperor Nicholas I, on the occasion of her marriage to Duke Maximilian of Leuchtenberg.
-Despite the sonorous name, ducal possessions were very small, and the couple was living in St. Petersburg.
+Name Origin: Building was constructed for the great princess Maria Nikolaevna, the eldest daughter of Emperor Nicholas I, because of her marriage to Duke Maximilian of Leuchtenberg.
+Despite the sonorous name, ducal estate was very small, so the couple stayed in St. Petersburg.

-- Assert that Maria Nikolaevna took a dislike the palace after installation before it the monument to Nicholas I. «I do not want to go out every morning on the balcony and to see the ass of this horse, on which my deceased father was riding,” – she said.
+- It is believed that Maria Nikolaevna didn’t like the palace because of the monument of Nicholas I. «I do not want to go out every morning on the balcony and to see the back of this horse, on which my dead father was riding,” – she said.·

-- A similar story is told about Mathilde Kschessinskaya famous ballerina beginning of the XX century, and girlfriend of three Romanovs.
-They say that despite the tempting offer to move into this palace, she refused and noted about this: two emperors had already turned away from the building, how would did not turn away and third.
-Ballerina meant monuments to Peter the Great, Nicholas I, as well as his former lover – Emperor Nicholas II.
+- A similar story is told about Mathilde Kschessinskaya, famous ballerina of the XX century and the girlfriend of three Romanovs.
+They say that despite the tempting offer to move into this palace, she refused it and noted about this: two emperors had already turned away from the building, so it wouldn’t be a surprise when the third emperor will turn away from it too.
+Ballerina meant the monuments of Peter the Great and Nicholas I, as well as her ex-lover – Emperor Nicholas II.